 But this is specialists’ bread and butter.
 They are up to date not only on qualifying costs but also have the experience and know-how to identify how best to present the projects to maximise your claim.

-If you are ever in doubt about whether you are eligible for R&D Tax Credits, it’s often best to contact a specialist for a free eligibility check.
+If you are ever in doubt about whether you are eligible for R&D Tax Credits, GrantTree’s team can perform a fast, free, no-commitment assessment.
+To get that started, just get in touch.

 It costs nothing but some time.
 And it can give you a definitive answer which your accountant may not be able to provide.